 Chickens should never be given any form of alcohol to drink.
-Ever.
+Never.

-I wouldn't have thought this was even an issue, but I've recently seen posts on forums by people thinking it funny to give chickens beer - and vodka - and watch them start to stagger about.
+I wouldn't have thought this was even an issue, but I've received emails and seen posts on forums by people thinking it funny to give chickens beer - and even neat vodka - and watch them start to stagger about.

 Here's the thing...

 Alcohol has been studied as a way to treat various ailments in chickens(1) and found not only to be ineffective but to cause damage, particularly to the liver.

 It's tantamount to abuse.
 You will kill your chickens - and quickly.
 It's the same as giving them poison.
 No animal should ever be given alcohol.
 End of story.

 The answer to that, as with so much in chicken keeping, is "no, but...".

 Poultry are basically lactose-intolerant.
 That is, they do not have enough of the right enzymes to be able easily to digest milk or other dairy products.
 It can cause them to have diarrhoea and that, particularly in hot weather, can be fatal(2).